ddaras/melony/README.md

 ## Why Melony?

-Traditional AI tool calling requires the model to finish generating, send a tool call, wait for execution, and then continue.
-Melony eliminates this latency by **streaming JSON directly** into your React components as the AI generates its response.

 - ⚡ **Zero Latency** - Components render progressively during streaming
 - 🎯 **Smart Parsing** - Handles incomplete JSON with partial-json
 - 🛡️ **Type Safe** - Full Zod schema integration